shreya0522/k8s-imp-concepts/resume.md

 * Added a route in the VPC route table to forward traffic for Azure subnet via the EC2 instance.
      - in route table in **destination field** entered the cidr of azure vnet .
 This CIDR blocks specifies the range if IP addresses assigned to azure vnet
      - in **target field** select **instance** and then choose the instance ID of the server where strongswan is installed.
 This indicates that specified destination cidr block should be reachable via the selected ec2 instance
+   > Whenever someone in my VPC wants to talk to something in Azure (like 10.1.x.x), send that traffic through my VPN EC2 instance — it’ll handle the connection to Azure

 #### On **Azure Side**: